isomerpages/moe-frontierpri/_curriculum/English.md

-<p style="text-align: justify;">Students will also get to participate in termly thematic activities during their recess at the ***Exploring English Corner***.
-These reading-related activities include quizzes, storytelling sessions and gaining new knowledge through information on the noticeboards and reading good writing pieces on display. </p>
+<p style="text-align: justify;">Students will also get to participate in termly thematic activities during their recess at the <strong>Exploring English Corner.</strong> These reading-related activities include quizzes, storytelling sessions and gaining new knowledge through information on the noticeboards and reading good writing pieces on display. </p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>